 You, of course, will show your fondness and thankfulness for different people in different ways (let’s hope!), but your friends, relatives, pastor, coworkers, neighbors, teachers, favorite barista, hairdresser, the lady or man you pass in the aisle at Target who looks sad, and anyone else who comes to your mind, are perfect people to be your Valentines.

-If we all got out a piece of paper and listed the people we’d like to thank, and then this week (it doesn’t have to be on February 14 only) actually thanked them with our words and a small remembrance (a card, a single flower tied with a small bow, a few chocolate kisses wrapped in burlap and tied with gingham, or one of about a million other things you can find by doing a simple Pinterest search), not so many would feel like there wasn’t any love baked, sliced, and served just for them.
+If we all got out a piece of paper and listed the people we’d like to thank, and then this week (it doesn’t have to be on February 14 only) actually thanked them with our words and maybe a small remembrance (a card, a single flower tied with a small bow, a few chocolate kisses wrapped in burlap and tied with gingham, or one of about a million other things you can find by doing a simple Pinterest search), not so many would feel like there wasn’t any love baked, sliced, and served just for them.

-Grace Note: Remember those boxes of 24 Valentine’s Day cards children often exchange as part of their Valentine’s Day parties at school?
+Grace Note: Remember those boxes of 24 Valentine’s Day cards children often exchanged as part of their Valentine’s Day parties at school?
 I don’t know any forty-year-olds who wouldn’t smile like they were nine years old if they found one of those cards and a box of animal crackers on their front step or office desk.
 (You know those sweet cookies of childhood.
 They look like a circus train car and have a little string on the box for carrying.)